NUTRITIONAL DISORDERS

 Goya, "Famine"

-Perhaps the most important event of the twentieth century was the demographic transition, the change in a population from high-fertility and high-mortality to low-fertility and low-mortality.
-In most of today's world, people now have a reasonable expectation of living, and having their children live, through healthy middle age.
+The most important event of the twentieth century was the DEMOGRAPHIC TRANSITION, the change throughout much of the world from high-fertility and high-mortality to low-fertility and low-mortality.
+In a majority of today's nations, people now have a reasonable expectation of living, and having their children live, through healthy middle age.
 And there is far greater personal security and many more opportunities for a person to choose his or her path through life.
 Antibiotics, safe surgery, sanitation, immunization, and reliable birth control have made this possible.
 And of course real democracy is at the heart of the change.
 As a result, fertility drops to zero-total-growth.
 Today, the populations of the US, Northern Europe, and Australia-New Zealand grow only by immigration.
-And as less-developed countries such as Mexico, Brazil, India, and Indonesia urbanize, the fertility rate has been dropping dramatically.
+And as once-poor countries such as Mexico, Brazil, India, and Indonesia industrialize, the fertility rate has been dropping dramatically.

 In 1950, half the people in the world went to bed hungry.
 Today, only about 1 person in 7 goes to bed hungry.
 In 1960, the average person got 1900 calories per day; in 2000, it was up to 2700.
 In the developing world, grain production per capita has grown from 155 kg/person in 1960 to 225 kg/person today; the rise has been basically steady.
 Much of this is the result of the "green revolution" of the 1970's that developed and introduced strains of staple plants that grow more food when subjected to intensive irrigation and fertilization.